allysontrinh/Mealify/README.md

 Members: Vi Doan, Allyson Trinh, Sarah Jang, Ashna Jain, Sagi Sonni

 # Project Description:
-Mealify is an eniterly handrawn website that helps users find new recipe ideas based off of what they already have in their pantry.
-Users first add items into their virtual pantry using groundgreaking new generative ai based technology image recognition - from a just a simple picture webapp will do identify the food items and then automatically add visuals to our pantry.
-Then users search for reciepes, based on these foods.
-For any ingredients,in the receipe, the user does not have, our website will return the closest near by stores that sell that item.

-All the visuals are ENITRELY hand drawn, and have been made with a lot of thought and care.
+Mealify is a meticulously hand-drawn website designed to assist users in discovering new recipe inspirations based on the ingredients they already have in their pantry.
+Leveraging cutting-edge generative AI technology for image recognition, users can effortlessly populate their virtual pantry by simply uploading images, with the web app intelligently identifying and adding food items.
+Once the pantry is stocked, users can search for recipes tailored to their available ingredients.
+If a recipe requires ingredients not in the user's pantry, Mealify provides suggestions for nearby stores where they can be purchased.

+Every visual element on Mealify has been meticulously handcrafted with care and attention to detail.

 # Backend:
-The Backend is written in Nodejs + Express with database connection to Google Firebase + Firestore.
-The backend has multiple CRUD operation endpoints to read & update the database.

-The backend also stores the logic for the generative ai based photo recognition and recipe generation - we used Google Gemini in order to accomplish this.

-The backend also has the code for providing a list of prices and store names for the food that the user does not have.
+The backend is developed using Node.js and Express, with a database connection to Google Firebase and Firestore.
+It features multiple endpoints for CRUD operations to manage the database.
+Additionally, the backend incorporates the logic for generative AI-based photo recognition and recipe generation, powered by Google Gemini.
+It also facilitates providing a curated list of prices and store names for any missing ingredients using the Google Store API.

 # Frontend:
-The frontend is written in React.
-Frontend uses Firebase authentication for user login.
-All the frontend visuals were handrawn by our teammate Allyson Trinh.
+The frontend is built with React and integrates Firebase authentication for user login.
+All visual components on the frontend have been lovingly hand-drawn by our teammate Allyson Trinh.

 # API Endpoints:
 - /foodRecipe: returns a recipe based on the foods in the users pantry